 You don’t have an unlimited amount of time to take legal action.
 Most dog bite claims are resolved by filing an insurance claim.

-Under Florida law, you have four years to file a personal injury lawsuit for dog bite injuries. if the victim was a child, you may have more time–but you shouldn’t count on it.
+Under Florida law, you have four years to file a personal injury lawsuit for dog bite injuries based on strict liability.
+However, if the claim is based on negligence, you only have two years.
+If the victim was a child, you may have more time–but you shouldn’t count on it.

 It’s always best to consult a lawyer as soon as possible after a dog bite.
-At the very least, we can gather and preserve the evidence you’ll need to take legal action.
+They can gather and preserve the evidence you’ll need to take legal action.

 Contact a Tampa Dog Bite Lawyer for a Free Consultation

 If you’ve been injured by a dog, it’s always a smart idea to speak with an attorney.
-At Catania and Catania Injury Lawyers, we offer a free consultation, so you don’t have to worry about the cost.
-Call an experienced Tampa dog bite lawyer to schedule your free initial consultation today.
+Call an experienced Tampa dog bite lawyer to schedule a free initial consultation today.

-Our Tampa, FL personal injury law firm also provides:
+Our Tampa, FL personal injury law firm provides: